 Do You Have Strategic Suppliers Who Bypass Your VMS Technology?
 You Could Be At Risk

-Not all suppliers, especially large, global, strategic suppliers, are enthusiastic about taking part in a program for managing services procurement and SOW-based initiatives.
+Not all suppliers, especially large, global, strategic suppliers, are enthusiastic about taking part in a programme for managing services procurement and SOW-based initiatives.
 But if that important piece is missing, you won’t get a complete picture of what your spend really is.

-Do you know what your supplier markups are?
+- Do you know what your supplier markups are?

 - Can you capture and report change requests to the original SOWs?